 Meaning

-“I think people are smart enough to sort it out.
-They know when they’re watching one of these food fight shows where journalists sit around and yell and scream at each other, versus serious issue reporting.” presents a viewpoint centered on courage.
-It implies that true strength is revealed in difficulty and encourages us to remember that small acts of bravery matter.
+In the quote “I think people are smart enough to sort it out.
+They know when they’re watching one of these food fight shows where journalists sit around and yell and scream at each other, versus serious issue reporting.,” the emphasis is on courage.
+It highlights the thought that bravery means acting despite fear while implying that small acts of bravery matter.

 Theme